vendruscolo-lab/AlphaFold-MetaInference-Tutorial/case_study.md

 <p align="center">
   <img src="https://github.com/vendruscolo-lab/AlphaFold-MetaInference-Tutorial/blob/main/images/TDP-43WtoA.jpg?raw=true" alt="Alt text" width="45%">
   <br>
   <em>Render of the TDP-43WtoA AlphaFold structure.
-Plddt structure prediction accuracy score spans from blue (high accuracy) to red (low accuracy).</em>
+Plddt structure prediction accuracy score spans from blue (high accuracy) to red (low accuracy).
+Noted the low PLDDT score in the dirordered C-terminal region 274-414 as well as in the linkers between folded domains, signifying inaccuracy of AF structure prediction in such dynamic regions. </em>
 </p>

 In this tutorial, we will use a structure based on the PDB ID [1L84](https://www.rcsb.org/structure/1L84).
 The force field used is multi-eGO, a structure-based potential generated via a bayesian approach, trained on all-atom simulations performed with the DES-Amber force field (details in [this paper](https://doi.org/10.26434/chemrxiv-2024-jcmgc)).